Adamant-im/adamant-currencyinfo-services/README.md

 - `ccApiKey` <string> Cryptocompare API key.
 You must get yours at https://min-api.cryptocompare.com/.
 - `cgApiKey` <string> No need for Coingecko API key.
 Leave it default.
 - `port` <number> Port for providing InfoServices Rates API.
 It will be available at http://IP:port.
-- `refreshInterval` <number> Refresh rate in minutes to fetch data from MOEX and Coinmarketcap.
+- `refreshInterval` <number> Refresh rate in minutes to fetch data from data sources.
 Note: often requests can lead to blocking of your API keys.
 - `slack` <string> Token for Slack alerts for InfoService administrator.
 No alerts if not set.
 - `adamant_notify` <string> ADM address to receive alerts for InfoService administrator.
 Recommended.
 - `passPhrase` <string> The secret phrase for account you want to send alerts from.
 Obligatory in case of you set `adamant_notify`